 Around the City in (my Favourite) 8 Cuisines

 JapaneseThis is my favourite cuisine over the past 12 months by far.
 There are several Japanese restaurants in Manchester, from the mainstream Sapporo Tepanyaki to the brilliant independents like Yuzu and sushi specialists Umezushi.

 MexicanI love the spice and heat of Mexican food.
 For a quick snack there’s burritos from Pancho in the Market Hall or Chango’s on Oxford Street.
 Luck, Lust Liquor & Burn in the Northern Quarter provide Mexican/Californian fusion or there’s full on authentic Mexican at the recently opened Lucha Libra.

 AmericanWhen all you want is comfort food, nobody does it better than the Americans!
 Spinningfields’ Southern Eleven and Neighbourhood are inspired by the Deep South and New York respectively.
 Boutique bowling alley All Star Lanes serves mostly authentic American food whilst my favourite, SoLita is an American influenced BBQ/Grill restaurant offering unique dishes like Pulled Pork Sundae and deep fried Mac N Cheese with their ribs, wings, hot dogs, burgers and steaks.

 ItalianMy first love, perhaps not as exciting as some of the others but just as special when done well.
 Choices range from budget chains, mid-range places such as Don Giovanni’s to the ultra chic San Carlo for special occasions.

-63 Degrees is a lovely family run French restaurant, the owner and head chef having worked in Michelin-starred restaurants in Paris.
+French63 Degrees is a lovely family run French restaurant, the owner and head chef having worked in Michelin-starred restaurants in Paris.
 47 King Street West combines the best of British and French cuisines.
 There are plenty of nods to classical French cooking from fine-dining establishments Aumbry , Michael Caines at Abode and Damson too.
 As a foodie, it’s fantastic to live in such a diverse city and, most excitingly, there are so many restaurants and entire cuisines I've still yet to try.
 Including several Spanish and African places and intriguingly even an Armenian restaurant.
 What is your favourite international food in #Manchester? @Groupon_UK #grouponguide ____ Check out our deals for restaurants in Manchester.

 Shaun is a self-confessed food geek.
 He thinks about food most of the day and may be addicted to dining out.
 In the couple of years that he’s been writing about his experiences he’s reviewed over 150 restaurants, the majority of which are in Manchester and the North West area.
 But his ever growing list of places to visit is just as long.